patrick-Wambua/hello-world/README.md

 # hello-world
 my-init_repo
+# P: Details.
-# My Name is Patrick Wambua
+My Name is Patrick Wambua

 i like swimming so much